Chinese Olympian Eileen Gu working for Salt Lake Games bid - NewsBreak

 Chinese Olympian Eileen Gu working for Salt Lake Games bid

-Tom Kelly, a spokesman for the bid committee, confirmed Gu's participation to the Associated Press as an “athlete representative."
+Tom Kelly, a spokesman for the bid committee, confirmed Gu’s participation to The Associated Press on Tuesday as an “athlete representative.”
 Gu made the announcement earlier at the Time100 Summit, calling herself an “ambassador.”

 “She is working with us,” Kelly said, “but we haven’t chosen her exact title.”